 Outcrop is exposed over most of the property, excepting the northerly trending central valley depression of mixed alluvial cover and Tertiary basalt.
 There is virtually no soil development at Bonita.
 Ridge slopes are craggy outcrop and coarse colluvium.
 Rounded knolls and low relief slopes have a regolith veneer typically less than 10 centimetres thick on top of weathered outcrop.

 It is on land administered by the federal Bureau of Land Management (BLM).
 There are no state or federal land use designations, or privately owned land, which impede access to the property, nor is the property within the BLM’s broadly defined area of sage grouse protection.
 There is a small water withdrawal land parcel, established in 1972, and located in the covered valley in the central part of the property.
-It is just 40 acres in size, effecting portions of 6 of the 429 claims.
-It is not located in an area of specific exploration interest, nor does it impede access to any areas on the property.
+It is just 40 acres in size, effecting portions of 6 of the 429 claims, and is not located in an area of specific exploration interest.

 The property is owned 100% by VR, registered to the Company’s wholly-owned, Nevada-registered US subsidiary Renntiger Resources USA Ltd. The property was staked directly by the Company; there are no associated joint venture or carried interests, and there are no royalties.

 A tabulated compilation of all exploration work completed by VR at Bonita during the past four years, from 2014 to 2017 inclusive, is included in the series of maps and figures which follows this section.

 - Independent NI 43-101 Technical Report completed in February 2017 (www.sedar.com), summarizing ALL data collected by the Company during three years of exploration from 2014 through 2016.
 The drill programs conducted in the fall of 2017 and spring of 2018 are based on the recommendations in the 43-101 report.

 - Ground-based Induced Polarization (IP) geophysical survey: 7 test lines across eight exploration targets for 16 line-kilometres in total, using both 150 and 200 metre dipole spacings.